Monster radiative shocks in the perturbed magnetospheres of neutron stars: Introduction

 \section{Introduction}

 Magnetospheres of neutron stars are formed by plasma immersed in a strong magnetic field $\Bbg$.
-They have a high magnetization parameter, \beq \sigbg\equiv \frac{\Bbg^2}{4\pi \rhobg c^2}\gg 1, \eeq where $\rhobg=\nbg \me$ is the plasma mass density, $\me$ is the particle mass (typically electron or positron), and $c$ is the speed of light.
-Subscript ``bg'' stands for ``background'' for waves investigated in this paper.
-The magnetosphere is approximately dipole at large altitudes above the neutron star surface.
-The closed magnetosphere ends and a magnetized wind begins near the light-cylinder radius $\RLC=c/\Omega$ where $\Omega$ is the star's rotation rate.
-This basic picture is confirmed by extensive studies of pulsars, including first-principle kinetic plasma simulations \citep{Philippov22}.
+They have a high magnetization parameter, \beq \sigbg\equiv \frac{\Bbg^2}{4\pi \rhobg c^2}\gg 1, \eeq where $\rhobg$ is the plasma mass density and $c$ is the speed of light; subscript ``bg'' stands for ``background'' for waves investigated in this paper.
+The closed magnetosphere is approximately dipole at radii $r$ much greater than the star radius $R_\star$.
+It ends and a magnetized wind begins near the light-cylinder $\RLC=c/\Omega$, where $\Omega$ is the star rotation rate.
+This basic picture is confirmed by extensive studies of pulsars \citep{Philippov22}.